escruz07/escruz07/README.md

   code: [Javascript, HTML, CSS],
   tools: [React, Redux, Express, Sequelize, NodeJS, PostgresSQL, Git, Github],
   where: "In Medellin Colombia but I adapt to any possibility",
-  about-me: "I was always passionate about all kinds of technology.
+  description: "I was always passionate about all kinds of technology.
   I decided to study PROGRAMMING and it was the best thing I did in my life.
   Thanks to my commercial experience, I have a great capacity to empathize with people and an excellent ability to work in groups, I stand out for my desire to grow professionally.